ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ##### Job overview
 In this view the API will send a GET request to our AWS API on the endpoint "/job".
 The lambda function which is coupled here, will read the ghela-jobs dynamo table, and will list all jobs, of whom the status is not yet "COMPLETED".
 The moment this list is empty all changes from our webapp have been processed succesfully by our RPI-backend and will have updated the ghela-events and ghela-jobs dynamo tables.

 Important note: When our RPI is not connected to the internet, these jobs will not get completed, thus not saving changes made remotely.
-We can change the amount of retries AWS IoT will fire as well as job-time-outs inside our lambda function.
+We can change the amount of retries AWS IoT will fire as well as job-time-outs inside our lambda functions.

 //FOTO Jobs

 ##### Metrics
 On this tab we can see the status of the RPI backend as a graph.
 Remember the Metrics we talked about above?
 Via this API endpoint we invoke a lambda function which fetches this dynamic graph and sends it back to our frontend to be displayed.
-With this graph we can easily see if the RPI is still conected to the internet.
+On this graph we can easily see if the RPI is still connected to the internet.

 //Foto metrics